telefonicaid/iotagent-node-lib/README.md

 * **lazy**: list of lazy attributes of the device.
 For each attribute, its `name` and `type` must be provided.
 * **commands**: list of commands attributes of the device.
 For each attribute, its `name` and `type` must be provided.
 * **internalAttributes**: optional section with free format, to allow specific IoT Agents to store information along with the devices in the Device Registry.
+* **staticAttributes**: this array of attributes will be added to every entity of this type 'as is'.
 * **trust**: trust token to use for secured access to the Context Broker for this type of devices (optional; only needed for secured scenarios).
 * **cbHost**: Context Broker host url.
 This option can be used to override the global CB configuration for specific types of devices.